 KSQL Capacity Planning¶

-KSQL is a simple and powerful tool for building streaming applications on top of Kafka.
+KSQL is a simple and powerful tool for building streaming applications on top of Apache Kafka®.
 This guide helps you plan for provisioning your KSQL deployment and answers these questions:

 - What server specification should I use to run KSQL?

 - Approximately how many KSQL server nodes do I need?

 - Do I need to provision additional Kafka brokers to support KSQL?

 - What kind of deployment mode makes sense for me?